 At What Cost?
 The Impact of Diabetes on Your Budget, Part 3

 - People who take insulin require consistently affordable and predictable sources of insulin at all times.
-If you or a loved one are struggling to afford or access insulin, click here.
+If you or a loved one are struggling to afford or access insulin, you can build custom plans based on your personal circumstances through our tool, GetInsulin.org.

 - For privacy purposes, all people included in our budget series will be anonymous.
 All budget numbers are self-reported.